 Teresie Hommersand grew up near Stavanger, a city known as the oil capital of Norway.
 She remembers eating supper every evening off plates with the logo of the national oil and gas company on them.
 Somehow she became the "green sheep" of the family.
 She has lived in Uganda, Oregon, and Australia.
 She currently resides in South Africa.
 We did not sponsor her the Soma Saga DC she is riding, but will be donating to the charities she is trying to bring awareness to.
-Learn more about her ride and her charity crowdfunding campaign at cape-to-kapp.com.
+Learn more about her 13,700km ride from South Africa to Norway and her charity crowdfunding campaign at cape-to-kapp.com.

 I am so sad!!
 I don't have any pictures or videos of Morekisi, my saviour from the Makgadikgadi Pans in Botswana - one of the world's largest salt pans [salt flats].